kadojs/kado/README.md

 ## Kado Library List

-This is an exhaustive lise of all the JavaScript libraries provided with Kado.
+This is an exhaustive list of all the JavaScript libraries provided with Kado.
 Each library has a link to its documentation as well as a short description of what is provided by the library.